WPTravelteam/wp-travel/readme.txt

 * Fixed thank you page not set while activate WPML plugin.
 * Fixed custom filter label not translate while translating using WPML.

+others:
+* Sets the WordPress tested up to version to 6.2.

 = 6.4.0. =
 Release Date: 30th March 2023